 Example Patient #1

 John has never used CGM before.
-However, he has filled out the Aeroflow Diabetes qualify form and has been told he’s eligible to receive a CGM through his insurance.
+However, he has filled out the Aeroflow Diabetes Eligibility Form and has been told he’s eligible to receive a CGM through his insurance coverage.

 John’s specific Medicare plan will pay $384.20 (80% of the total cost) since he’s reached his deductible of $233, and he has no out-of-pocket limit.
 John will pay the remainder of $96.05 (20% of the total cost) for his initial supplies.